What Is Household Hazardous Waste (HHW)?

 Due to the New Year's Day holiday, the January 1 HHW collection event has been rescheduled for Thursday, January 2 from 8 am until 4 pm.

 The HHW facility is open Monday through Friday, 8 a.m. to 5 p.m., as a recycling convenience center.
 We can take the following items any time we're open:

 - Mixed Paper

 - Appliances and Scrap Metal

-We have a Swap Shop for recovered latex and spray paint.
-You do not need to bring paint to take paint; it's available to all Cabarrus County residents, institutions and businesses.
-Just call us to set up an appointment!
+We have a swap shop for recovered latex and spray paint, though you don’t need to bring paint to take some.
+The service is available to all Cabarrus County residents, institutions and businesses.
+Just call us to set up an appointment.